 Before seeking treatment for ADHD symptoms in teens, parents should take their child for an evaluation.
 Because there are several possible symptoms of ADHD and some may overlap with other conditions, getting the right diagnosis is critical to recovery.
 The condition is only diagnosed if the side effects interfere with normal functioning, have been present since early childhood, and are consistently disruptive.

 Getting a diagnosis of ADHD usually involves a physical exam, collection of patient history and description of symptoms, and psychological tests.
 If it is determined your teenager has ADHD, a treatment plan will be created to help them better manage the condition.
-This usually includes medication, cognitive-behavioral and family therapy, and education – for both you and your child.
+This usually includes medication, cognitive-behavioral and family sessions for the adolescent, and education – for both you and your child.

 How Caregivers Can Assist Teens with Symptoms of ADHD